timetraveller-123/tp/docs/DeveloperGuide.md

 **MSS**

 1. User adds an order [UC08](#use-case-uc08---add-an-order-for-a-person).
-2. User chose to view the order list.
+2. User chooses to view the order list.
 3. PharmHub shows the Order list.
    <br>**Use case ends**